-Name of Ship: ·
+Name of Ship:

 Port of Registry:

 IMO Number:

 Port Facility:

-This declaration of securi ty is valid from (date) for the following activities as listed
+This declaration of second activities as listed below: urity is valid from (date) for the following

-Current Security Level - S hip:
+Current Security Level - S Ship:

-Current Security Level - P ort Facility (Gas Port LNG Term ninal):
+Current Security Level - F Port Facility (Gas Port LNG T erminal):

-compliance with the require agree to the following security measures and ments of part a of the international ship and
+and Shiplities to ensure compliance ort facility security code.

-This affixing of the initials of the SSO and PFSO or his authorised representative in the relevant columns below indicates that the activity will be done in accordance with the vessel and port facility approved plans.
+This affixing of the initia als of the SSO and PFSO or · his authorised repres sentative in the

+relevant columns below indicates that the activity will be done in accordance with the

-Activity The Port Facility The Ship Ensure the performance of all security duties.
-Monitoring restricted areas to ensure that only authorised personnel have access Controlling access to the port facility Controlling access to the ship Monitoring of the port facility, including berthing areas and areas surrounding the ship Monitoring of the ship, including berthing areas and areas surrounding the ship Handling of cargo Delivery of ship's stores Handling unaccompanied baggage Controlling the embarkation of persons and their effects Ensuring that security communication is readily available between the ship and the port facility
+Activity The Port Facility The Ship

+Ensure the performance of all security duties.

+Monitoring restricted areas to ensure that only

+authorised personnel have access

+Controlling access to the port facility

+Controlling access to the ship

+Monitoring of the port facility, including

+berthing areas and areas surrounding the ship

+Monitoring of the ship, including berthing

+areas and areas surrounding the ship

+Handling of cargo

+Delivery of ship's stores

+Handling unaccompanied baggage

+Controlling the embarkation of persons and

+their effects

+Ensuring that security communication is readily

+available between the ship and the port facility